Sushi Chef

 Is there a trick to making the seaweed paper roll nicely?
 Every time I've tried to make it at home, mine just flakes and cracks.
 (I just use store-bought stuff, is that why?
 Do you make your own?)

-Asked by Carolyn over 9 years ago
+Asked by Carolyn about 10 years ago

 The first way I would troubleshoot this would be to buy higher quality nori (seaweed).
 I would find a Japanese or Asian market that offers a nice selection and give some higher-end seaweed a try.
 I've had a similar experience with low quality nori.